How to Animate Text

 Has it ever happened to you that you are talking to someone face to face, and suddenly your eyes turn to something that moved nearby?
-That happens because we were built to detect movement for survival.
+You do it because your survival depends on it.
 If our ancestors didn’t notice subtle movements in trees or bushes, they might have missed out on hunting dinner or risked becoming the dinner themselves.

 Types of Text Animation